stevelorenz/build-vnf/ffpp/README.md

 Therefore, the "Fast Fast" (Double F) here means fast in Linux kernel space as well as user space.

-FFPP currently focuses on providing DPDK C wrappers (plan to add Rust bindings) that can be used to speed up packet I/O and processing with more programmer-friendly APIs and utility functions.
+FFPP currently focuses on providing DPDK C wrappers (plan to add Python bindings) that can be used to speed up packet I/O and processing with more programmer-friendly APIs and utility functions.
 C is chosen here mainly due to the fact that the DPDK library is developed in C, so it's easier to utilize all its functionalities and newly added features via C APIs.